pmagdon/cloud_detection/docs/source/results.rst

 incremented by 1.5.
 This causes a more selective tagging of cloudy pixels by the blue test, i.e. only pixels where the refelctance highly variates are identified as clouds.

+.. _impact:

 Impact of clouds on nearby pixels
 ---------------------------------
-The reason for the error of commission in the image shown on figure 3 are the very low reflectance values in the blue band of the previous image of the same time series with date 2015-03-23 in the area that is cloud free (see figure 4).
+The reason for the error of commission in the image shown on :ref:`figure-3` are the very low reflectance values in the blue band of the previous image of the same time series with date 2015-03-23 in the area that is cloud free (see figure 4).
 This causes that the blue test identifies a high increase in the blue band reflectance values of this area.
 The low values in the image of 2015-03-23 are due to the presence of a cloud.
 The cloudy pixels in this image have